2003 Rocori High School shooting: Wrongful death lawsuit

-In September 2006 the families of victims Aaron Rollins and Seth Bartell filed a wrongful death lawsuit against the McLaughlins, the Rocori school district, and former Rocori High School Principal Doug Staska.
+In September 2006, the families of victims Aaron Rollins and Seth Bartell filed a wrongful death lawsuit against the McLaughlins, the Rocori school district, and former Rocori High School Principal Doug Standke.
 The families alleged that the school district had prior knowledge of the shootings about a week before their occurrence and that they could have prevented its occurrence.
 The lawsuit was initially dismissed, but later settled out of court for $200,000.